dchacke/berlin-lang/docs/README.md

 Berlin is currently in an unstable alpha phase.
 Expect rapid breaking changes.
 You are encouraged to contribute/alpha test.

-## Literals and Data Structures
+## Literals for Primitives and Data Structures

-Berlin comes with the following literals:
+Berlin comes with the following literals for primitives:

 - Strings: `"foo"`
 - Numbers: `1`, `2.5`, `-3`